Dayls/BinaryConverter/README.md

 # BinaryConverter
-There are two programs with different convertion methods (in different packages).
+There are two programs with different conversion methods (in different packages).